-- We will have approximately 10 vaccinators at each session (So if you do see other patients arriving please be reassured by this).
+- We will have approximately 8 vaccinators at this session (So if you do see other patients arriving please be reassured by this).

 - You must wear a face mask or a face covering (Staff will be wearing full PPE so in return we are asking if patients can also wear a face covering).

 - You will be asked to sanitize your hands and have your temperature checked upon entering the surgery via the back entrances (This is to ensure the safety of other patients and staff - If your temperature is 37.5 C or above, you will be advised to return home and follow online NHS guidance).

 - Where you can please attend for your flu vaccination alone (This is to avoid unnecessary crowds inside the surgery - We are asking if only those who are due to have a vaccination that day can attend).